Juniper/terraform-provider-mist/docs/resources/org_networktemplate.md

 - `port_usages` (Attributes Map) Property key is the port usage name.
 Defines the profiles of port configuration configured on the switch (see [below for nested schema](#nestedatt--port_usages))
 - `radius_config` (Attributes) Junos Radius config (see [below for nested schema](#nestedatt--radius_config))
 - `remote_syslog` (Attributes) (see [below for nested schema](#nestedatt--remote_syslog))
-- `remove_existing_configs` (Boolean) By default, when we configure a device, we only clean up config we generates.
+- `remove_existing_configs` (Boolean) By default, when we configure a device, we only clean up config we generate.
 Remove existing configs if enabled
 - `snmp_config` (Attributes) (see [below for nested schema](#nestedatt--snmp_config))
 - `switch_matching` (Attributes) Defines custom switch configuration based on different criterias (see [below for nested schema](#nestedatt--switch_matching))
 - `switch_mgmt` (Attributes) Switch settings (see [below for nested schema](#nestedatt--switch_mgmt))